 Providers should consider using special accounting techniques, including using separate bank accounts or special separate general ledgers for COVID-19-related grants and expenses.
-Additionally, if providers have pre-existing debt obligations that become due during the PHE, PRF funds used to reimburse for lost revenues attributable to COVID-19 should be backed out of the calculation of funds available for principal debt payments.

 Relatedly, providers should not use PRF grant funds to reimburse for expenses that are reimbursable from "other sources."
 If an expense is covered by another source, such by liability or business interruption insurance coverage, or by another CARES Act or PPPHCEA program (including, but not limited to, the PPP or AAPP, as discussed below), PRF funds may not be used in replication of the other source.
-For example, the CARES Act also appropriated \$200 million to the Federal Communications Commission to support and fully fund eligible providers' telehealth infrastructure.
-35 Providers using PRF grant funds to scale telehealth infrastructure may face allegations of "double dipping" if also receiving FCC-allocated funds for the same purpose.
+For example, the CARES Act also appropriated \$200 million to the Federal Communications Commission to support and fully fund eligible providers' telehealth infrastructure.18 Providers using PRF grant funds to scale telehealth infrastructure may face allegations of "double dipping" if also receiving FCC-allocated funds for the same purpose.

 Compliance Tip #3: Providers who receive funds from both the PRF and the FCC, and other providers who similarly receive funds from multiple sources to cover like expenses, should meticulously document which funding stream is used to pay for each aspect of the relevant expense to avoid concerns over "double dipping" and subsequent liability that may attach.
+Providers can employ accounting practices, such as those mentioned in Compliance Tip #2, to segregate and track funding streams.